BergeSeen Trail 08: Faistenau - Hintersee

 - Refreshment stops available

-During this relatively short stage, you hike through an enchanting Salzburg valley, where the namesake Lake Hintersee invites you to take a longer break (which might include swimming).
+On this relatively short stage, you walk through a magical Salzburger valley, where the eponymous Hintersee invites you to a longer (bathing) rest.

-- In alpine terrain, be aware of the danger of falling rocks.
+Safety guidelines:- In alpine terrain, beware of the danger of falling rocks.

-- Through early summer, you may encounter steep snowfields or firn gullies – especially during icy conditions, there is an acute risk of falling and thus fatal injury!
+- Until early summer, you may encounter steep snowfields or firn gullies there – especially when icy, this poses an acute risk of falling and thus a danger to life!

-- Due to storm damage, forestry work or construction work, individual trail sections may be difficult or impassable at times.
+- Due to storm damage, forestry work or construction measures, some sections of the path may be temporarily difficult or even impossible to pass.

-- Cows in the alpine meadows are often curious.
-Because they are nursing mothers, they develop a strong tendency to protect their calves.
-Therefore, move through cow pastures quietly, keep at least 20 metres of distance to the animals and never pet calves!
-In the case of threatening behaviour (pawing, stamping) slowly back away (do not turn your back).
-Keep dogs on a leash.
-They must not bark at or chase cows.
-In the case of an attack, the dog must be released from the leash.
+- Cows on the alpine pastures are often curious.
+Due to cow-calf husbandry, they develop a strong instinct to protect their calves.
+So move calmly on cow pastures, keep at least 20 m distance from the animals and do not pet calves under any circumstances!
+In case of threat gestures (scraping, stamping), walk away slowly backwards (do not turn your back).
+Keep dogs on a leash; they must not bark at or chase cows.
+In an attack, let them off the leash immediately.

 Further information at trail.salzkammergut.at